 This uber simple question is a steadily reorienting one that serves to keep bringing the needle of your compass back to your true north.
 Your true north, in this case, is your 90 Day Goal, which is a part of your annual—macro—goal.

 If you want to take your efficiency and success to the next level, the best way for you to get there is to prioritize one thing at a time.
 Some people do better tackling the biggest hardest goal of the day first.
 We’re in favor of this as well.

-The best way to arrive at your goal is to focus on it… one thing at a time.
+The best way to arrive at your goal is to focus on it… one day, one thing at a time.

 Setting Simple Goals

 Since everyone has different kinds of business goals, perhaps a more general goal common to many people might help here.
 Most people can relate to health and fitness, so we’ll use a weight loss example.

 If your goal is weight loss, and you regularly enjoy an afternoon trip to Starbucks for a venti frappuccino, this could be the one thing you could change to make everything else easier or even unnecessary.